highfestiva/scimed-surveyor/README.md

 ## Inner workings of Twitter updater

-New Twitter data is downloaded every hour by the shell script [download/autoupdate/fetch-latest-ai-tweets.sh](scimed-surveyor/blob/master/download/autoupdate/fetch-latest-ai-tweets.sh).
+New Twitter data is downloaded every hour by the shell script [download/autoupdate/fetch-latest-ai-tweets.sh](blob/master/download/autoupdate/fetch-latest-ai-tweets.sh).
-Currently that script and the related python scripts are made for tweets only, but could be adapted for any kind of "article".
+Currently that script and the related python scripts are made for tweets only, but could be adapted for any kind of document.

 The shell script runs in infinite loop which sleeps until a couple of minutes past every hour, then looks into the Elasticsearch index to see what hour the latest tweet were registered.
 That is used as